BeanstalkFarms/Beanstalk-Landing/content/posts/bi-weekly-bean-4-16-22-5-15-22.md

 ---
 Welcome to the Bi-Weekly Bean, a newsletter that recaps the happenings in the Beanstalk ecosystem.
 This issue will cover the 4/16/22– 5/15/22 period.

 > What is Beanstalk?
-Beanstalk is a decentralized credit-based stablecoin protocol built on Ethereum.
+Beanstalk is a decentralized credit based stablecoin protocol built on Ethereum.
 Learn more at [bean.money](https://bean.money/).

 As the summer months approach, both old and new farmers are rightfully asking: what's next for Beanstalk?